Check out a free preview of the full Building a Slack Chat Bot course

 [00:00:00]

 >> The next thing that we're gonna do is we are going to send a command here.
-So let's get into the Slack utility, and we will import first parse from query string.
-Because query string allows us to get a form-encoded body, or what exactly, I can't remember what it's called.
+So let's get into the Slack utility, and we will import first "parse" from "querystring".
+Because "querystring" allows us to get a form-encoded body, or what exactly, I can't remember what it's called.

 [00:00:26]

-But it's where the the key is that with an equal sign and then the value after that.
+But it's where the key is set with an equal sign and then the value after that.
 And so this is gonna allow us to parse that out and actually use those values.
 Then we're going to import our slackApi command from the util that we just created.
 And we're gonna create a new function in here called handleSlashCommand, slash command, not slack.

 [00:00:57]